KVIsweco/AnalyseBlauwgraslandRome/Readme.md

 To investigate if the technique of `machine learning` can be used to optimise the management of natural areas, data is used of the pastures in 'Rome', situated near Drachten (the Netherlands).
 A model is constructed using local abiotic data that is possibly relevant to the occurence of 'blue grassland' (Cirsio dissecti-Molinietum).

 It turns out that the constructed model is well capable of predicting the present occurance of 'blue grassland'.
-The model shows that, in a selected plot, a rising of the groundwater table can contribute significantly to the development of 'blue grassland'.
+The model shows that, in a selected plot, a rising of the groundwater table can contribute significantly to the development of Cirsio-Molinietum.

 The technique being used may help to find optimal growing conditions for natural vegetations in other natural areas.